tlerias/hellofresh-html-css-workshop/README.md

 - [ ] Have an "alt" text to all images

 ## Commit your changes so far
-- [ ] Push up your current code changes to your branch (not Master branch) in github
+- [ ] Push up your current code changes with a descriptive commit to your branch (not Master branch) in github

 ## Style the header
 - [ ] Logo should only be 30px tall